pingcap/docs-cn/geo-distributed-deployment-topology.md

 - [The geo-distributed topology template](https://github.com/pingcap/docs/blob/master/config-templates/geo-redundancy-deployment.yaml)

+For detailed descriptions of the configuration items in the above TiDB cluster topology file, see [Topology Configuration File for Deploying TiDB Using TiUP](/tiup/tiup-cluster-topology-reference.md).

 ### Key parameters

 This section describes the key parameter configuration of the TiDB geo-distributed deployment.